Autumn is a time for changing leaves, crisp air, and delicious delights. Who can say no to an apple cider donut?

 If you live in the northern half of the country - New England especially - taking a long drive down a scenic highway is the perfect way to get your fill of autumn leaves.

-Or, for the young man, this coated, color block parka is absolutely necessary for those chilly fall days to keep him warm while staying dry for those surprise autumn showers!
+Or, for the young man, this tricolor raincoat is absolutely necessary for those chilly fall days to keep him warm while staying dry for those surprise autumn showers!

 Jump in the Leaves!

 There’s nothing like taking a dive into a pile of autumn leaves.
 After you’ve raked all them into a pile, watch how excited your youngsters will be to feel the crunch of crisp autumn underneath them!

 This gorgeous sweater dress - coupled with a fun pair of waterproof rain boots - will keep any girl warm and dry after a delightful jump into the leaves!